sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. Only in GitHub.com → Your profile → Logs
-B. **Output panel / Extensions logs folder for Copilot; Developer Tools for Electron logs**
+B. Output panel / Extensions logs folder for Copilot; Developer Tools for Electron logs.
 C. Git → Show Git Output (only)
 D. Copilot Chat → /logs command